The Real Thing (Faith No More album)

-The Real Thing is the third studio album by American rock band Faith No More, released on June 20, 1989 by Slash and Reprise Records.
-It was the first album by the band not to feature vocalist Chuck Mosley, instead, the album featured Mike Patton from the experimental/funk band Mr. Bungle.
-On this album, Faith No More continued to advance their sound range, combining funk metal, rap metal and alternative rock.
+The Real Thing is the third studio album by American rock band Faith No More, released on June 20, 1989, by Slash and Reprise Records.
+It is the first album to feature singer Mike Patton, following the dismissal of previous vocalist Chuck Mosley.
+On this album, Faith No More continued to advance their sound range, combining alternative metal, funk metal, and rap metal.

 Background

-Faith No More underwent several line-up changes before releasing their first album, We Care a Lot, released in 1985 and distributed through San Francisco-based label Mordam Records.
+Faith No More underwent several lineup changes before recording their first album, We Care a Lot, released in 1985 and distributed through San Francisco-based label Mordam Records.
 On the original vinyl release, the band is credited as "Faith.
 No More" on the album's liner notes, back cover, and on the record itself.
 Within a year the band signed up with Slash Records.
 The debut album's title track "We Care a Lot" was later re-recorded, for their follow-up album Introduce Yourself in 1987, and released as their first single.
 Membership remained stable until vocalist Chuck Mosley was replaced by Mike Patton in 1988.

 Production

 The writing for the majority of the music for The Real Thing took place after the tour for Introduce Yourself.
 A demo version of "The Morning After", under the moniker "New Improved Song", with alternate lyrics written and sung by Chuck Mosley was released on the Sounds·Waves 2 extended play with the Sounds magazine.
 "Surprise!
-You're Dead!" was composed by Jim Martin in the 1970s, while he was guitarist for Agents of Misfortune; Agents of Misfortune also featured Cliff Burton in their line up.
+You're Dead!" was composed by Jim Martin in the 1970s, while he was guitarist for Agents of Misfortune, which also featured Cliff Burton in their line up.
 The recording of the song took place in December 1988 after Chuck Mosley was fired from the band, and was completed prior to the hiring of Mike Patton, who then wrote all the lyrics for the songs, and recorded them the following month over the music.